 ~high blood pressure

-She has also used acupuncture, cupping, moxibustion and body work to help with:
+She has also used acupuncture, cupping, and Chinese herbs to help with:

 Dr. Huang has also had experience working with homeless youth, educating patients on birth control and HIV/STI prevention.
 Dr. Huang has treated low-income seniors with chronic disease such as Parkinson’s, diabetes, hypertension and arthritis.
 She has also worked in outpatient substance abuse clinics, performing ear and scalp acupuncture on large groups of homeless/low-income clients with drug and alcohol addictions.